tiredcoder/jovian-colab/docker/README.md

 As per the [documentation](https://github.com/hyperledger/fabric/blob/8a4c7f3bdb17c18fe6c56ff7e3e2fc008e223005/docs/source/sdk_chaincode.md#fabric-contract-apis-and-application-apis), we use the client SDK (legacy) for CA administrative actions and the Gateway SDK as the actual client (i.e. JupyterLab).

 ## Internal Endpoints Overview
 The following network sockets are used *within* the created virtual infrastructure (by the relevant containers).
-These endpoints are *not* reachable from the Docker host / outside.
+These endpoints are *not* reachable from the Docker host / outside world.

 | Component(s)                                                       | Endpoint |
 | ------------------------------------------------------------------ | -------- |